mli/new-docs/python/guide/packages/gluon/custom-loss/custom-loss.md

 # Custom Loss Blocks

-A critical component of training neural networks is the loss function.
+All neural networks need a loss function for training.
 A loss function is a quantative measure of how bad the predictions of the network are when compared to ground truth labels.
 Given this score, a network can improve by iteratively updating its weights to minimise this loss.
 Some tasks use a combination of multiple loss functions, but often you'll just use one.
 MXNet Gluon provides a number of the most commonly used loss functions, and you'll choose certain functions depending on your network and task.
 Some common task and loss function pairs include:

 - Regression: [L1Loss](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.L1Loss.html), [L2Loss](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.L2Loss.html)
 - Classification: [SigmoidBinaryCrossEntropyLoss](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.SigmoidBinaryCrossEntropyLoss.html), [SoftmaxBinaryCrossEntropyLoss](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.SoftmaxBinaryCrossEntropyLoss.html)